 - Assist with certain medical equipment, including oxygen, walkers and wheelchairs;

 - Remind someone to take medications, but not administer medication;

-- Feed some one who can sit upright and swallow, but cannot feed themselves; and
+- Feed some one who can sit upright and swallow, but cannot feed themselves.

 A CNA cannot treat cuts or wounds, give injections, administer medication, or change catheters.
 If these services are required, a Licensed Nurse Practitioner (LPN) or a Registered Nurse (RN) may be required, depending on the person’s needs.
 A separate specialist may visit the home for these services.

 However, because of their medical knowledge, a CNA can play a valuable role in monitoring patients for any changes in their condition.
-Additionally, a CNA can, and typically does, perform all the tasks another Caregiver would perform, including housekeeping, errands, and assisting with ADLs.
+Additionally, a CNA can, and typically does, perform all the tasks a Caregiver without a license would perform, including housekeeping, errands, and assisting with ADLs.

-Families sometimes hire more than one Caregiver – a full-time Caregiver may assist with ADLs, while a healthcare professional, such as a CNA, LPN, RN or physical therapist may visit the home daily or weekly to assist with additional tasks.
+Families sometimes hire more than one Caregiver – a full-time Caregiver may assist with ADLs, while a healthcare professional, such as an LPN, RN or physical therapist may visit the home daily or weekly to assist with additional tasks.